Rhododendrons: Evergreen Spring Showstoppers

 Plant shallow in acidic, well-drained soil with heavy organic mulch.
 Protect from hot afternoon sun and harsh winter wind.
 Remove spent flower trusses carefully to preserve new buds.
 Water deeply during drought.

-See rhododendron in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring rhododendron alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring rhododendron alongside companion plants.

 Frequently Asked Questions